Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 identifier such as an EDIPI)
 7. The validity period of the delegated digital signature certificate must:
     1. not exceed 36 months or
-    2. be set to the associated expiration date of the digital autopen recipient’s PIV authentication certificate.
+    2. be set to the associated expiration date of the recipient’s PIV authentication certificate.
 8. The Enhanced Key Usage (EKU) field is recommended to assert document signing or email protection, but **must not** contain client authentication related usages, nor separate authentication certificates.